 \subsection{Synthetic Scenarios}

 In addition to real-world scenarios, we also compare performance of \algo\ and all the baselines.
-Results are shown in \cref{tab:syn_results}.
+Results are shown in Table~\ref{tab:syn_results}.
 Though \algo\ does not consistently outperform other baselines in all baselines, it manages to achieve the highest ranking on average.

 In the scenario where \algo\ ranks first, it exhibits a significant advantage over other methods.
 However, in several benchmarks, there is a notable gap between \algo\ and methods that impose strong independence assumptions on the environment, invariant sub-graphs, and labels.
-Those with such assumptions are naturally fit for graph OOD generalization in synthetic scenarios since ``Variation consistency'' and ``Variation sufficiency'' proposed by GALA~\cite{gala_23_chen} is perfectly satisfied.
+Those with such assumptions can naturally fit for graph OOD generalization in synthetic scenarios since ``Variation consistency'' and ``Variation sufficiency'' proposed by GALA~\cite{gala_23_chen} are easily satisfied.